snapyrautomation/snapyr-react-native-sdk/README.md

 trackInAppMessageImpression(currentInAppMessage.actionToken);
 // ... after we've determined the user interacted with our message... trackInAppMessageClick(currentInAppMessage.actionToken, {exampleExtraProperty: "someId"});
-// ... if the user dismissed our message without interacting with it... trackInAppMessageDismiss(currentInAppMessage.actionToken);
+// ... or, if the user dismissed our message, and we haven't recorded any other interaction... trackInAppMessageDismiss(currentInAppMessage.actionToken);

 // --- End of In-App messaging section ---